-- > Outcomes that can be used to measure policy change on an issue may be the development of new proposals or guiding principles (policy development), policies formally introduced (placement on policy agenda), or policies formally established (policy adoption). - Outcomes that can be used to measure public engagement on an issue may include the number of people attending a conference or reading a social media post (public exposure), people participating in a demonstration or reacting to a social media post (public engagement), or people signing a petition or reposting a tweet (public conversion). - Outcomes that can be used to measure behavioural change towards an issue may include the number of people engaged with the information disseminated or support provided (increased awareness), people knowing how to act on the issue (increased knowledge), and positivity or negativity towards an issue or degree of importance ascribed to the issue (changed attitudes).
+- Outcomes that can be used to measure public engagement on an issue may include the number of people attending a conference or reading a social media post (public exposure), people participating in a demonstration or reacting to a social media post (public engagement), or people signing a petition or reposting a tweet (public conversion). - Outcomes that can be used to measure behavioural change towards an issue may include the number of people engaged with the information disseminated or support provided (increased awareness), people knowing how to act on the issue (increased knowledge), and positivity or negativity towards an issue or degree of importance ascribed to the issue (changed attitudes).